mhaack/mh-site/src/posts/2025-07-05-charge-your-ev-with-solar-surplus-a-step-by-step-introduction-to-evcc-setup.md

 If you're interested in implementing evcc for your setup, the next step is the actual installation and configuration.
 This involves configuring your specific solar inverter, EV charger, and vehicle - which can seem daunting but is actually quite straightforward with the right guidance.

-In my next post, I'll share the complete step-by-step setup process, including:
+In my next post "[Complete evcc Setup Guide: Step-by-Step Installation and Configuration](/evcc-setup-guide/)", I'll share the complete step-by-step setup process, including:
 - Detailed installation walkthrough for different methods
 - Real-world configuration examples with specific hardware
 - How to set up and test each component
-- Troubleshooting common issues
-- Tips for optimizing your system

 The complete configuration took me about 30 minutes, and I already had all the information for the respective devices available from my Home Assistant setup.